hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

   - best
 layout: post
 ---
 In this blog post you can find the best lightweight sleeping pads available in 2016.
 I have sorted the sleeping pads by their weight and not by performance and also indicated the R-value of each sleeping pads so you can choose the one which would be most suitable for your next outdoor adventure.
 From my selection of the best sleeping pads I have only tested the Therm-a-Rest NeoAir XTherm, the self-inflating Therm-a-Rest Evolite and the Exped SYNMAT UL 7 M (you can [see](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) the SYNMAT UL 7 M in action on our hiking and packrafting trip in the Swedish Mountains).
 From all sleeping pads I would probably recommend you the <a href="http://www.hikeventures.com/deals/#XTherm" target="_blank">Therm-a-Rest XTherm</a> most.
-The links on this site contain affiliate links.
-If you purchase through the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read on who we are.

 ---